 A. Karunakaran

 A. Karunakaran is an Indian director, best known for Tamil cinema.
-A. Karunakaran began their career in 1998.
-With 30 credits to their name and an average audience rating of 6.1, A. Karunakaran remains one of the most prolific and celebrated talents in the industry.
+A. Karunakaran began their career in 1998 and has been a prominent figure in the industry for over 28 years.
+With 30 credits to their name, A. Karunakaran remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, A. Karunakaran's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones